genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

     * triple bond: s orbital combined with 1 p orbital = sp (leaves 2p alone for 2 π bonds)
     * It's about the bond, not about the valence electrons!
   * If you look at the picture, the double bond means that we have a σ bond and a π bond between the Carbons (hence the "double")
-  * If C is forming 4 bonds (e.g.., CH3CH3), then both 2s orbitals need to merge with both 2p orbitals to make 4 sp4 orbital
+  * If C is forming 4 bonds (e.g., CH3CH3), then both 2s orbitals need to merge with both 2p orbitals to make 4 sp3 orbital
   * If C is forming 3 bonds (e.g., CH2CH2), then
 * Acetylene: Triple bond (C≡C triple bonds are alkines)
 ```